-A chest fly is a great upper body move that uses dumbbells to strengthen the muscles of the chest and arms.
+A chest fly is an excellent upper body move that uses dumbbells to strengthen the chest and arms muscles.
 The chest fly is unique because it strengthens the chest in a different and complementary way to push-ups or chest press.
 For some people, push-ups are not possible due to injuries or limitations.

 The chest fly is a great alternative when a push-up doesn’t work.
 When you learn how to do a chest fly, you add to your portfolio of exercises for a more well-rounded upper body.
-For those who can do push-ups, doing chest fly right before or after your push-ups or chest press will help you to cover even more of the muscles of the chest and arms and get a complete workout!
+For those who can do push-ups, doing chest fly right before or after your push-ups or chest press will help you cover even more of the chest and arms muscles and get a complete workout!

-One thing we know about strength training is that it is important to keep mixing up your challenges and trying new things.
-Push-ups will always be good, but you are certain to feel different results from the chest fly as soon as you try it.
-Chest Fly can be done lying on the floor or on a weight bench for just a little more range of motion.
+We know about strength training that it is important to keep mixing up your challenges and trying new things.
+Push-ups will always be good, but you are sure to feel different results from the chest fly as soon as you try it.
+Chest Fly can be done lying on the floor or a weight bench for just a little more range of motion.
 The floor allows you to open your arms only so far, whereas the bench will let you go down just another inch or two for a greater challenge.